 Exeter Deconstructed: The Class of 1945 Library stamp

-When the history of the Class of 1945 Library is finally written, it can be signed, sealed and delivered with its very own stamp.
+When the history of the Class of 1945 Library is finally written, that story can be signed, sealed and delivered with the library’s very own stamp.

 Louis Kahn’s design has long been a darling of architects.
 In 1997, the American Institute of Architects presented the library with its Twenty-Five Year Award, given annually to a building of “architectural significance that is still fulfilling its original purpose after 25 years.”
 That honor came with an inscription: “The massive block of dark red brick reveals surprising delicacy.
 It is artistically ahead of its time, and will continue to enlighten as a spiritual touchstone of great design for generations of architects.”